« Back to Textile and Apparel Studies major

 Textile and Apparel Studies majors may elect to complete an internship as part of their program.
 Internships provide students with supervised, management-level training experience with leading industry firms during late-junior or senior year.
 Internships may be completed in fall, spring or summer semester/sessions, and must be approved by major faculty prior to enrollment.
 FCS 2020 Field Experience is a prerequisite, and must be satisfactorily completed prior to enrolling in FCS 4290.
 A minimum of three credits (300 hours) is required, with a maximum of six credits (600 hours).
 In addition to completion of required work hours, enrolled students complete reflective assignments and periodic employer evaluations during the semester of enrollment.

 To plan a Field Experience or Internship, Textile and Apparel Studies majors should contact Dr. Barbara Frazier at or (269) 387-3719.

-The Textile and Apparel Studies major at WMU has partnerships with the Fashion Institute of Technology in New York and American Intercontinental University in London.
-Product Devolopment majors may attend one of these schools as part of their WMU program.
+The Textile and Apparel Studies major at WMU has partnerships with the Fashion Institute of Technology in New York, Regents University in London and Florence University of the Arts in Italy.
+Product Development majors may attend one of these schools as part of their WMU program.
 Attending one of these schools provides a unique perspective on the industry and the chance to make valuable industry connections.